-5 credits The nature and dynamics of social movements.
+SC 414 Social Movements 5 credits The nature and dynamics of social movements.
 Alternative theories of types of movements, preconditions, modes of mobilization and organization, phases of development, the role of charismatic figures and groups, impacts on policy and culture.
 Case studies of significant historical, protest and contemporary movements.

-SC 421 Gender Roles

-Maleness/femaleness vs. masculinity/femininity; reflection of gender role changes in modern and traditional societies, perceptions and explanations of role changes in educational, economic, political, religious, marital and familial life in American society.
+SC 421 Gender Roles 5 credits Maleness/femaleness vs. masculinity/femininity; reflection of gender role changes in modern and traditional societies, perceptions and explanations of role changes in educational, economic, political, religious, marital and familial life in American society.

-SC 424 Sociology of Mental Illness

-The nature, dynamics and treatment of "madness" and "insanity" from a sociocultural perspective.
+SC 424 Sociology of Mental Illness 5 credits The nature, dynamics and treatment of madness and insanity from a sociocultural perspective.
 Theoretical perspectives on the social causes of mental illness; class, gender and cultural differences; therapeutic approaches in cross-cultural and historical perspective.
-Changes in types and treatments of mental illness in relation to changes in society; contemporary definitions and treatment; problems and prospects.
+SC 496 SC 497 SC 498 Independent Study Independent Study Independent Study 1-5 credits 1-5 credits 1-5 credits Changes in types and treatments of mental illness in relation to changes in society; contemporary definitions and treatment.

-SC 430 Sociology of the Future

-5 credits Examination of the mainline patterns and trends of our time, and scenarios of the future; critiques and alternatives.
+SC 430 Sociology of the Future 5 credits Examination of the mainline patterns and trends of our time, and scenarios of the future; critiques and alternatives.

-SC 438 Anthropology of Pacific Northwest Peoples
+SC 438 Anthropology of Pacific Northwest Peoples 5 credits

-5 credits Study of the cultures of native peoples of the north Pacific coast and inter-mountain plateau.
+Study of the cultures of native peoples of the north Pacific coast and inter-mountain plateau.
 Overview of eras, and natural and cultural regions.
 Analysis of selected peoples in terms of ecology and economics, kinship, politics, status, mythology and ritual.
-Review of inter-tribal relations, native-white relations, and native-government relations.
+Review of inter-tribal relations, native-white relations, and nativegovernment relations.
 Contemporary changes, politics and future prospects.

-Contemporary Sociological Theory SC 442 5 credits Examination of major theoretical perspectives in contemporary sociology.
+SC 442 Contemporary Sociological Theory 5 credits Examination of major theoretical perspectives in contemporary sociology.
 Development of sociological theory in the 20th century, especially since WW II; leading thinkers and schools.
-Exercises in theory construction, and the practical application of theories; current questions and future directions.
+Exercises in theory construction, and the practical application of theories.

-SC 444 Qualitative Social Research 5 credits "Hands-on" practical exercises in qualitative methods of social research: participant-observation field research, interviewing, ethnographic description, content analysis, document analysis and archival research, logics and methods of comparative and historical research.
+SC 444 Qualitative Social Research 5 credits Hands-on practical exercises in qualitative methods of social research: participant-observation field research, interviewing, ethnographic description, content analysis, document analysis and archival research, logic and methods of comparative and historical research.

-Social Work in Pubic Ecologies SC 450 5 credits Survey of the philosophy, practice and politics of the past, present and future of social work within mid-level ecologies or organizations, communities and political structures, and macro-ecologies of regions, nations and the planet, with a focus on appropriate intervention strategies at each level.
+SC 450 Social Work in Public Ecologies 5 credits Survey of the philosophy, practice and politics of the past, present and future of social work within mid-level ecologies or organizations, communities and political structures, and macroecologies of regions, nations and the planet, with a focus on appropriate intervention strategies at each level.
 Prerequisite: SC 354.

-SC 452 Social Work with Children and Youth 5 credits (SC 315)

-A practice-oriented course focusing on methods of working with children and youth in social and interpersonal conflict situations at home, school and in the community.
+SC 452 Social Work with Children and Youth 5 credits A practice-oriented course focusing on methods of working with children and youth in social and interpersonal conflict situations at home, school and in the community.

-Social Work with Adults and Aged SC 456 5 credits (SC 425)

-Examines the history and current status of service to adults and aged.
+SC 456 Social Work with Adults and Aged 5 credits Examines the history and current status of service to adults and aged.
 Current concepts about the aging process, and theoretical frameworks which attempt to explain or resolve the social problems of adults and aged are presented.

-SC 462 Ethnic Families of America 5 credits (SC 386)

-Description and theoretical analysis of various ethnic groups in historical development of American society, and the impacts of their cultural perspectives on American family life.
+SC 462 Ethnic Families of America 5 credits Description and theoretical analysis of various ethnic groups in historical development of American society, and the impacts of their cultural perspectives on American family life.